Post-2026

 The UDS Alternative aims to:

-• Rebuild storage in the reservoirs.
+• Rebuild storage in Lake Powell and Lake Mead.

-• Provide greater water security for approximately 40 million people.
+• Provide greater water security.

 • Offer greater flexibility to protect the environment.